Ukraine's Zelenskyy makes emotional appeal for EU membership - NewsBreak

 Ukraine's Zelenskyy makes emotional appeal for EU membership

+Macron didn’t rule out sending French fighter jets to Ukraine, but said Zelenskyy didn’t ask for them and they were not Ukraine’s most urgent need.

+“In no case could warplanes be delivered in the coming weeks,” Macron said, notably because of the necessary training.
+He said France may consider “intensifying” deliveries of other equipment such as artillery or missile systems.

-Zelenskyy made his appeal during an emotional day at EU headquarters in Brussels as he wrapped up a rare, two-day trip outside Ukraine to seek new weaponry from the West to repel the invasion that Moscow has been waging for nearly a year.
+The commitments came after an emotional day at EU headquarters where Zelenskyy wrapped up a rare, two-day trip outside Ukraine to seek new weaponry from the West to repel the invasion that Moscow has been waging for nearly a year.
 As he spoke, a new offensive by Russia in eastern Ukraine was under way.

 Zelenskyy, who also visited the U.K. and France, received rapturous applause and cheers from the European Parliament and a summit of the 27 EU leaders, insisting in his speech that the fight with Russia was one for the freedom of all of Europe.